jtladner/BIO682_Spring2024/Week05_Python-pt2/readme.md

 ### Assignment

 1. Use Jupyter Notebook to open "PythonPt2-Class5.ipynb".
 This notebook contains examples of python syntax and today's assignment.
 Enter your code for each part of the assignment directly within the notebook cells.
-When you have finished all of the different parts of the assignment, **download your completed notebook as a .pdf and/or an .html file and upload to BbLearn.**
+When you have finished all of the different parts of the assignment, **please delete all non-assignment cells and upload to Canvas.**

 ## Extra fun

 [More fun with loops](https://towardsdatascience.com/five-cool-python-looping-tips-14f6f44bcfc7)

-Copyright (C) 2023  Jason Ladner
+Copyright (C) 2024  Jason Ladner

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by